Point de suture

 Point de Suture is the seventh studio album by French singer-songwriter Mylène Farmer, and her 14th album overall.
 Preceded by the lead single "Dégénération", it was released digitally on 20 August 2008, then on CD five days later.
+The album primilarily consists of electronic dance music.

+The album received mixed reviews upon release, with some praising its return to a powerful sound with catchy melodies while others criticized its lack of innovation compared to her past work.

-The album is predominantly electronic dance music and, despite mixed reviews, it achieved commercial success on the French, Swiss, Belgian and Russian album charts.
+The album achieved commercial success on the French, Swiss, Belgian and Russian album charts.
 The five singles released from the album were all number ones in France.